-The graph below compares the number of surgeries we performed in 2015 compared to 2016.
-In 2016, our neurosurgeons have performed 10 more surgeries than last year.
+The graph below compares the number of surgeries we have performed in the past three years.

 Why it is important: Our neurosurgeons are some of the most experienced in their field.
 Le Bonheur’s numbers have increased over the past year and our neurosurgeons are on pace to perform nearly 80 surgeries this year.
 The comprehensive team treats children with the most complex diagnoses and conducts research to provide innovative treatments to children with epilepsy.
 Le Bonheur offers a variety of surgical options for the treatment of pediatric epilepsy, including:

 - Resection surgery: The part of the brain that causes seizures is removed.